dlredden/rlse/README.md

 # rlse

-Rlse (Release) is an open source library, written in Rust, that provides a simple efficient way to keep your feature flag definitions with your code making them a first class code citizen.
+Rlse (pronounced “release”) is an open-source library written in Rust that makes feature flags a first-class citizen in your codebase.
+With Rlse, you can easily manage feature flag definitions directly in your code, improving consistency, simplicity, and efficiency in your release process.

 ## Installation

-### Install npm package
+### Install the npm package

+Add Rlse to your project using npm:

 ```sh
 $ npm install rlse -S
 ```

-### Create a config file
+### Create a configuration file

-Create a new file in the root of your project called `rlse.toml`.
+Create a configuration file in the root of your project to define your feature flags.
+By default, Rlse looks for a file named rlse.toml.
+Here’s an example:

-An example config file:

 ```toml
 [features]